ocaml/ocamlbuild/manual/manual.md

     Mod1
     Mod2

-OCamlbuild knows about a rule `"%.mllib -> %.cma", so you can then
+OCamlbuild knows about a rule `"%.mllib -> %.cma"`, so you can then
 use:

     ocamlbuild mylib.cma